Introduction

 Option 2: Publish your extension on KNIME Community Hub

-Once you have finished implementing your Python extension, you can share it, together with the appropriate conda environment, to KNIME Community Hub.
+Once you have finished implementing your Python extension, you can share it, together with the appropriate python environment, on KNIME Community Hub.
+This allows other users to easily discover, install, and use your extension.

 Provide the extension

-Follow the steps of extension setup to prepare the environment.yml or some other yml defining your Python environment and the knime.yml.
+Follow the steps in extension setup to prepare the pixi.toml file defining your Python environment and the knime.yml file containing metadata about your extension.

-Upload your extension into a Git repository, where the knime.yml is found top-level.
-A config.yml is not needed.
+Upload your extension to a Git repository, ensuring that the knime.yml file is located at the top level of the repository.
+A config.yml file is not needed for publishing.

 https://github.com/user/my_knime_extension